LMS Royal Scot Class: North American tour

 In 1933, the LMS was invited to send a locomotive and train to the Century of Progress International Exposition in Chicago, USA.
 It was decided to send an engine of the Royal Scot class, and one was selected that was due for general overhaul.
 The identity of this locomotive is generally regarded as having been No. 6152 "The Kings Dragoon Guardsman".
 The coupled axleboxes were replaced with larger ones, based on a GWR design, and the bogie replaced by a De Glehn type, also derived from GWR practice.
 Springs and spring rigging were also updated, and the boiler replaced.
-The rebuilt locomotive assumed the identity of 6100 The Royal Scot with (on its return from the USA) an enlarged nameplate with details of its appearance at the exhibition.
+The rebuilt locomotive assumed the identity of 6100 Royal Scot with (on its return from the USA) an enlarged nameplate with details of its appearance at the exhibition.
 It retained this identity after its return from the USA.

 Fury

 LMS 6399 Fury, built in 1929, was an unsuccessful experimental prototype locomotive with a high-pressure, water tube boiler and compound 3-cylinder drive, based on the Royal Scot.
 It was rebuilt by William Stanier in 1935 with a Type 2 conventional boiler to become 6170 British Legion.
 This served as the blueprint for later rebuilding, but always remained a one-off.